evanshortiss/bittrex-api/README.md

 ## API Credentials
-To use this library you'll need to get an API Key and Secret from the Settings section of your Bittrex account.
+To use this library you'll need to get an API Key and Secret from the Settings screen of your Bittrex account.

 You can read the specific details for API credentials on the [Bittrex Developers Guide](https://bittrex.com/home/api).
 It's just a single